greydevv/pytyper/DOCUMENTATION.md

 ## comparison

+`comparison` is a pytyper module which makes comparing strings effective, focusing heavily on returning the similarities and differences in a variety of data types.

 ### conflicting

 `conflicting` totals the number of characters in string **b** that do not match their pair in string **a**.